Office of the Mayor

 About Mayor Evans

-Mayor George Patrick Evans will begin serving
+Mayor George Patrick Evans began serving

 his second term as Mayor of Selma, Alabama in November 2012.
 He was

 2008 after serving two terms as President of the Selma City Council and

 re-elected in August 2012.

 Mayor Evans was the first black City Council President and is the second

 black Mayor in Selma’s 190-year history.

 Mayor Evans is a

 lifelong resident and native of Selma.
 Before entering electoral

 politics, he spent his entire professional career as an educator.
 From